 There is no assistance provided to those pupils attending a Denominational (faith) School.
 If you are on a low income and your child is secondary aged i.e. in Year Groups 7 to 11 ONLY please see the section below giving details of assistance available under the low income policy.

-You need to tell Education Transport immediately if you move house, because your application needs to be reassessed.
+You need to tell Travel Assist immediately if you move house, because your application will need to be reassessed.

-If you move house whilst your child is in the final year of primary school (Year 6) or in Years 10 or 11 at secondary school, and the school is beyond the 'Qualifying Distance' and your child already has a free travel pass, Education Transport can consider continuing to help your child to attend the same school.
+If you move house whilst your child is in the final year of primary school (Year 6) or in Years 10 or 11 at secondary school, and the school is beyond the 'Qualifying Distance' and your child already has a free travel pass, Travel Assist can consider continuing to help your child to attend the same school.

 Children in other school years can be considered for assistance if, at the time of moving house, it was not possible to obtain a place at a nearer school within the qualifying distance